ministryofjustice/security-guidance/policies/privileged-user-logging-and-protective-monitoring-guide.md

 ## Contact details

-- Contact the Cyber Assistance Team for advice: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)
 - Contact the Technology Service Desk to report a suspected incident: 0800 917 5148.
-- Contact the Operational Security Team: [Operationalsecurityteam@justice.gov.uk](Operationalsecurityteam@justice.gov.uk)
+- Contact the MoJ Security Team for further advice and to report other security incidents: [Security@justice.gov.uk](mailto:Security@justice.gov.uk)